 Then draw an egg shape on the contact paper, aiming to fill most of the space.

-Press pieces of ribbon or lace inside the egg shape (perhaps to make stripes).
+Press pieces of ribbon or lace inside the egg shape, to make stripes, if you like.

 Tear or cut the colored tissue paper into small pieces.
 Then press the tissue paper pieces to the sticky contact paper to fill the rest of the egg shape.
-Crumple first, if desired.
+You can crumple the tissue paper first.